-Two Faced Bercow Admits Privately He's Not Convinced "Good Guy" Starmer Is Electable
+Two-Faced Bercow Admits Privately He's Not Convinced "Good Guy" Starmer Is Electable

-John Bercow made his debut at Labour Conference last night, and while the talk itself was the usual nauseating routine (at one point an exasperated Chopper laid his head against the chair in front of him), there was one moment of candour between Bercow and a small group of fans after the event finished: he’s actually still unpersuaded by Starmer’s charms.
+John Bercow made his debut at Labour Conference last night, and while the talk itself was the usual nauseating routine (at one point an exasperated Chopper slumped against the chair in front of him), there was one moment of candour between Bercow and a small group of fans after the event finished: he’s actually still unpersuaded by Starmer’s charms.
 An impressive volte-face, given just minutes earlier he’d defended Starmer to the full crowd by insisting he’s “a good guy” and “has got a great brain”…

 Speaking after the cameras were switched off, Bercow was more frank: